 Subaortic Stenosis

 Subaortic stenosis occurs when there is a constriction below the aortic valve.
 This makes it difficult for the heart to pump blood effectively.
-Cavalier King Charles Spaniel, Boxers, and other large breeds are commonly affected.
+Golden Retrievers, Rottweilers, and German Shepherds are some of the most commonly affected by this disease.

 Dogs with heart disease can be observed to be weaker and more exhausted, having more difficulty breathing.
 The signs can range from mild symptoms, such as fainting, to dire ones, such as death.